pavodi-NM/sam_annotator/docs/configuration.md

 ## Environment Variables

-SAM Annotator supports the following environment variables for advanced configuration:
+SAM Annotator supports the following environment variables for advanced configuration (which is not yet implemented fully):

 | Variable | Description | Default |
 |----------|-------------|---------|